miclukacova/simevent/README.md

 <!-- badges: end -->

 The goal of `simevent` is to provide functions for the generation and analysis of complex continuous time health care data.
-The data includes variables such as treatment decisions, disease progression, and health factors.
-Currently the package contains 1 general function `simEventData`, and 5 special case functions that simulate data from e.g the survival setting or the competing risk setting using the underlying `simEventData` function.
-This document is structured as follows: first the underlying function is introduced and the arguments explained.
-Next the various wrapper functions are treated.
-For an indepth introduction to the simulation setting see the vignette: xxx.
+The simulated data includes variables such as treatment decisions, disease progression, and health factors.
+Currently the package contains 1 general function `simEventData`, and 5 wrapper functions that simulate data from specific settings e.g the survival setting or the competing risk setting using the underlying `simEventData` function.

 ## Installation

-You can install the development version of simevent from [GitHub](https://github.com/) with:
+You can install the development version of `simevent` from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("pak")
 pak::pak("miclukacova/simevent")
 ```

+## Usage

+The package provides various functions for simulation of data, such as `simEventData`.
+Further it provides functions for visualization, such as `plotEventData`, and functions for performing interventions, such as `intEffectAlphaT2D`.
+Below a couple of usage examples are presented.

 ## Example 1: simEventData